appium/appium/docs/en/writing-running-appium/android/espresso-datamatcher-selector.md

+This documentation is deprecated.
+Please refer to [appium-espresso-driver](https://github.com/appium/appium-espresso-driver) repository

 ## Espresso DataMatcher Selector

 By delegating to Espresso's [Data Matcher](https://developer.android.com/reference/android/support/test/espresso/DataInteraction), we can target views that are not visible in the viewport without the need to manually scroll the Views on screen.